naseemakhtar994/easySocial/README.md

 -rate app dialog

-    //optional: library now on jcenter!
+library now on jcenter!
-    //to use this library please add this to your project level build gradle like this! allprojects {
+optional: to use this library please add this to your project level build gradle like this!

+    allprojects {
     repositories {
         ...